Here you will learn useful English collocations with ALL.

 So to be all innocent means somebody who denies that they had any part in anything or they are acting a little bit innocently.
 And again, there’s something there underneath that you might think they’re not as innocent as you think they are.

 And this one is one of my favourites,

 So all talk often comes with another expression – all talk but no action.
 So you can get the hint from that.

 But exactly it means.
 So when we talk about somebody being all talk it’s and nah, nah, nah.
 But they never followed through with any specific action.

 When somebody is all talk, they usually tell you what they’re going to do and they’d tell you again what they’re going to do and they’ll tell you again what they’re going to do.
 But there’s no action.
 They don’t follow it through.

-This is the sort of a invented world.
+This is the sort of an invented word.
 An all-nighter can be a really rough party.
 I’ve had a few of those in my time, I can tell you.

-All in all it means like taking everything together.
+All in all, it means taking everything together.

 Okay, join me again soon.